byrn-baker/Ansible-Workshop/section10-jinja_templates.md

 end
 ```
 {% endraw %}
 When creating these templates, I will pull a running configuration and, starting from the top, replace the text for things I will want to include as their own Jinja templates.
-For example, at the start of this file, we have an ```{% include './ios/hostname.j2' %}``` that references a template for formating the cli text that would appear like this ```hostname pod1sw3```.
+For example, at the start of this file, we have an {% raw %}```{% include './ios/hostname.j2' %}```{% endraw %} that references a template for formating the cli text that would appear like this {% raw %}```hostname pod1sw3```{% endraw %}.
 Each section is pretty self-explanatory.
 So let's look down at the interface templates and walk through developing these.

 I have split my interfaces into 4 different groupings which have their own templates.
 Loopback, and interfaces that are specific to the devices role in our pods network.
 <!-- {% raw %}